RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 Attention: For those of you, who need to work with Gurobi, gurobipy etc.:
 Please check the dependencies of the Gurobi version you are using.
 Gurobi 7.5 is currently the most recent version at our institute (October 2017).
-Gurobi 7.5 has in interface to Python 2.7 and Python 3.6.
+Gurobi 7.5 has an interface to Python 2.7 and Python 3.6.
 For those of you, who want/need to use open-source solvers (such as CBC or GLPK solver): Consider using pyomo or ortools (both Python packages) as interface.
 Pyomo is able to deal with different open-source solvers as well as